 - Cabin C2

 We booked Cabin C1 for ₱2,499.
-It’s located on the opposite side of Pool View 1 and 2, placing us in front of the deeper end of the shared pool.
-Pool View 1 and 2 sit near the shallow part of the pool, close to pool’s stairs.
-Guests also share the washroom.
+It’s located on the opposite side of Pool View 1 and 2, placing it by the deeper end of the shared pool.
+Guests staying at these cabins also share a common washroom.

 Cabin C1 and Pool View 1 and 2

-If you’re not in the mood to cook, you can order GrabFood or take a short walk, around 1 to 2 kilometers. to the Reca Restaurant.
+If you prefer not to cook, you can order via GrabFood or take a short 1–2 kilometer walk to the Reca Restaurant.

 How to got to Reca Farm and Resort from Manila